apthep/AcornArena/README.md

 | Nut Sling   | `J` or `Space`     |
 | Deploy Robo-Nut (Mice only) | `R` |

-- Robo-Nuts spawn unpredictably after the first 12 seconds (up to four per round).
-Keep shifting lanes to break their locks, then launch them manually when ready.
-- Rounds end when one squad is wiped; first to three round wins takes the match.
+- Rounds end when one squad is wiped; the first to three rounds wins the match.

 ## Getting Started